 - palliative care specialists

 - pulmonologists, interventional pulmonologist

 - support coordinators

 A nurse coordinator will guide you from your first appointment through the process.

 Good to know

-The Lung Nodule Program at Virginia Piper Cancer Institute – Mercy Hospital is a collaboration between the hospital, the Virginia Piper Cancer Institute, Allina Health pulmonologists, MN Oncology, Metropolitan Heart and Lung, and Midwest Radiology.
+The Lung Nodule Program at Virginia Piper Cancer Institute – Mercy Hospital is a collaboration between the hospital, the Virginia Piper Cancer Institute, Allina Health pulmonologists, Metropolitan Heart and Lung, and Midwest Radiology.

-The Lung Nodule Program at Virginia Piper Cancer Institute – United Hospital is a multidisciplinary program and collaboration between the Virginia Piper Cancer Institute, Allina Health Pulmonology, MN Oncology, Radiation Oncologists and Thoracic Surgery, and Midwest Radiology.
+The Lung Nodule Program at Virginia Piper Cancer Institute – United Hospital is a multidisciplinary program and collaboration between the Virginia Piper Cancer Institute, Allina Health Pulmonology, Radiation Oncologists and Thoracic Surgery, and Midwest Radiology.

 Good for preventing